john0227/Tower-Defense-Game/README.md

 # Tower-Defense-Game
-A basic tower defense game programmed in Python using Processing
+A basic tower defense game programmed in Python using Processing\
+An ambitious step (IMO) into programming games and OOP